DeclanChidlow/vale.rocks/src/posts/ai-usage.md

 ### Writing

 I love writing, and I _don't_ want an LLM to do my writing for me.
-However, I do appreciate it providing feedback like a human reviewer would.
-Things such as picking up on wordiness or less-than-ideal grammar are fantastic use cases.
+I write for [a number of reasons](/posts/why-write), and those reasons are voided if I'm not the one doing the writing.
+Also, people pay me for my writing, and when they do that they're paying for my voice and my skill.
+If they just wanted something slopped out, they could manage it themself.

+However, AI can positively _assist_ in the writing process.
 I often write alone for long periods and get caught up in my own head, so having something to riff off is beneficial.
 Like most writers, I sometimes hit a bit of a block, so being able to get an LLM to give me a nudge to push me along is great for my productivity.
 It is accessible and will provide feedback that, while not necessarily always good, does usually inspire or trigger some thought.

 It is valuable in this way more like a debug duck than an assistant.
 Not necessarily providing good analysis, but prompting the thought needed to overcome a hurdle.
 LLMs sometimes serve in more of an editor role.
-For instance, when struggling to rephrase a clunky sentence, asking an LLM for a few alternative phrasings often sparks the exact direction I need, though I don't use any of the suggestions directly.
+For instance, when struggling to rephrase a clunky sentence, asking an LLM for a few alternative phrasings often sparks the exact direction I need, though I can't say I've ever used any of the suggestions directly.

+I can get some feedback from an LLM in the same way I can get feedback from more typical grammar and style checkers.
+Offering suggestions similar to what a human reviewer might, picking up on wordiness or less-than-ideal grammar without changing my meaning and while remaining aware of context so as not to take unwanted action.

-The absolute most useful function of LLMs when writing is as a context-aware thesaurus, as I realised fairly early on.
-Thesauruses are great, but sometimes one finds oneself using words in more abstract or unique contexts where the typical equivalents don't quite fit.
+Apart from those uses, though, the absolute most useful function of LLMs when writing is their capabilities as context-aware thesauruses, as I realised back in 2023.
+Thesauruses are great, but sometimes one finds themself using words in more abstract or unique contexts where the typical equivalents don't quite fit.
+LLMs can recognise and process this where other tools can't.

-LLMs are a last resort that I use to keep velocity when writing.
+AI must never write for me, for that is not something I ever want.
+They may, however, help me write.
+LLMs allow me to publish more writing to a higher standard.
 A small local model is more than enough for this purpose and is beholden to far fewer of the qualms I have with large offerings.
-It is a nudge, not a shove, and improves my work rather than replacing it.
+Using large language models when I write provides small nudges, not large shoves, and helps me to improve my work rather than wholesale replace it.

 ### Coding

 I will happily get AI models to generate large portions of code, but any non-vibe-coded AI-generated code I commit must be at the quality of code I would write myself and be checked along the way.
 Code being AI-generated is not itself an excuse for it being bad, and vigilant oversight is required.

 When I use AI to generate code, I do it separate from my editor.
 Every experience I have had with in-editor AI has been poor unless I give it complete control, which I dislike doing for what I hope are obvious reasons.
+Even if I give it full control, it is still not a silver bullet and is beholden to many flaws.
 AI is a tool, not a replacement, so leaving it to do things on its own usually goes awry.

 Inline suggestions are the most egregious of all the ways AI tries to help me in-editor.
-It gets directly underfoot and in my way to the extent it can.
+It gets directly underfoot and in my way to the fullest extent it can.
 Suggestions are worse than what can be sourced from my LSP or elsewhere in my buffer and are frequently so wrong they're distracting.

 Instead, I'll always opt for an external interface where I supply the relevant code and allow it to be handled as I wish, and this works extremely smoothly.
 This is also often more cost-effective given available free plans for flagship models.
 I'm very careful with my usage and ensure that I understand and am capable of everything that is output.

-It is also incredibly useful for creating small, throwaway tools as part of the development process, as [I've discussed](/posts/build-use-and-improve-tools).
+AI can be incredibly useful for creating small, throwaway, non-mission-critical tools as part of the development process, as [I've discussed](/posts/build-use-and-improve-tools).